-Ameriprise Financial strives to prevent any form of financial abuse through ongoing education and dedicated support for our elderly and vulnerable clients - as well as for their friends, family and other caregivers.
+Ameriprise strives to prevent any form of financial exploitation through ongoing education and dedicated support for our elderly and vulnerable clients - as well as for their friends, family and caregivers.

-Financial abuse is the illegal or improper use of an elderly or disabled person's funds, property, or assets1.
-It is estimated that financial exploitation costs seniors at least $2.9 billion annually, and that 90% of financial abuse is committed by family members or trusted others2.
+Financial exploitation is the illegal or improper use of an elderly or disabled person's funds, property, or assets1.
+It is estimated that financial exploitation costs seniors almost three billion dollars annually2.

 - Unexplained disappearance of funds or valuable possessions